Postpartum care: What to expect after a vaginal birth

 Hemorrhoids and bowel movements

-If you notice pain during bowel movements and feel swelling near your anus, you might have hemorrhoids — stretched and swollen veins in the anus or lower rectum.
-To ease any discomfort while the hemorrhoids heal, soak in a warm tub and apply chilled witch hazel pads to the affected area.
-Your health care provider might recommend a topical hemorrhoid medication as well.
+If you notice pain during bowel movements and feel swelling near your anus, you might have swollen veins in the anus or lower rectum (hemorrhoids).
+To ease discomfort while the hemorrhoids heal:

 If you find yourself avoiding bowel movements out of fear of hurting your perineum or aggravating the pain of hemorrhoids or your episiotomy wound, take steps to keep your stools soft and regular.
 Eat foods high in fiber — including fruits, vegetables and whole grains — and drink plenty of water.
-Ask your health care provider about a stool softener or an osmotic laxative, if needed.
+Ask your health care provider about a stool softener, if needed.